Carndaenmal/Carndaenmal.github.io/index.md

 During my undergraduate, I was associated with [Encode](https://encodeai.org/) [Canada](https://encodejustice.ca/) where I contributed to AI literacy and ethics initiatives with [blogs posts](https://montrealethics.ai/category/columns/recess/) in the [Montréal AI Ethics Institute](https://montrealethics.ai/) and hackathon judging.
 Additionally, I was a co-lead of the machine learning division of [McGill Neurotech](https://www.facebook.com/McGillNeurotech/) where we created a brain-computer interface speller that learned EEG signals of flashing letter frequency to type by focusing on letters with vision. <br>
 \
-Currently, I am an advisory board member of [Indigneous Pathdfinders in AI](https://mila.quebec/en/ai4humanity/learning/indigenous-pathfinders-in-ai) and evidently I am a citizen of [Métis Nation—Saskatchewan](https://metisnationsk.com/about-metis/). <br>
+Currently, I am an advisory board member of [Indigneous Pathfinders in AI](https://mila.quebec/en/ai4humanity/learning/indigenous-pathfinders-in-ai) and evidently I am a citizen of [Métis Nation—Saskatchewan](https://metisnationsk.com/about-metis/). <br>

 ---

 ### Selected News and Updates

-- **December 2024** I presented results of my ongoing taditional reciprocity at the *[Indigenous in AI/ML event](https://neurips.cc/virtual/2024/109201)* at NeurIPS 2024. <br>
+- **December 2024** I presented results of my ongoing traditional reciprocity at the *[Indigenous in AI/ML event](https://neurips.cc/virtual/2024/109201)* at NeurIPS 2024. <br>

 - **November 2024** I very happily attended the [Abundant Intelligences](https://abundant-intelligences.net/) (who also funded my me there!) retreat in Aotearoa/New Zealand. <br>